apacheignite/documentation/sql/dml.md

 [/block]
 ##INSERT

-The difference between `MERGE` and `INSERT` commands is that the latter adds only those entries into a cache which keys are not there yet.  `INSERT` statement supports data addition in a form of a list of entries as well as a result of the subquery.
+The difference between `MERGE` and `INSERT` commands is that the latter adds only those entries into a cache which keys are not there yet.

+If a single key-value pair is being added into a cache then, eventually, an `INSERT` statement will be converted into a `cache.putIfAbsent(...)` operation.
+In other cases, when multiple key-value pairs are inserted the DML engine creates `EntryProcessor` for each pair and uses `cache.invokeAll(...)` to propagate the data into a cache.

+The examples below show how to insert a data set with a `INSERT` command by either providing  a list of entries or injecting a result of a subquery execution.
 [block:code]
 {
   "codes": [